GrinonBarrett/Taksidos/Core Rules/Creatures/Alligator, Common.md

 **Difficulty Opening**: The alligator's jaw is evolved in such a way that its jaw cannot open if held shut by a competently strong individual.
 Any creature brawling with the alligator may forgoe its reaction for the round to hold the jaw shut so long as the combination of its [Body] score and [Body] bonus is greater than the alligator's [Body] score.

+**Swallow Whole**: If it successfully bites a creature of at least two size categories smaller, it may swallow it whole as an action.
+A creature may be able to cut its way out or succeed an opposed [Rflx] check with disadvantage using their Wrestling skill to escape.

 **Mellowed Pace**:  The alligator suffers exhaustion anytime it sprints.

 **Surprisingly Sprightly**: If the alligator is sprinting and did not sprint during the previous round, its run speed is tripled.
 As an additional option for a critical success while brawling, it can inflict a bite attack against that foe (this still suffers the penalty for attacking while brawling).